rossmawd/react-template/README.md

 The linting rules are set up in the file ['.eslintrc'](.eslintrc).

+You can run linting across all js/ts files using the command `npm run lint`

 ## pre-commit hook

 Linting is run via a husky pre-commit hook, which attempt to fix any linting error before the commit and prevents the commit if any errors cannot be automatically corrected.